- 4 comments

 Tip: The more basic looking the bar, the better the croquetas!

 If you speak Spanish you may already know what to expect when you order it.
 The verb empanar literally means “to wrap in bread”, which should give you a pretty good idea of what to expect with an empanada.
-This famous Spanish dish is sometimes served like piece of pie or wrapped up completely like a calzone.
+This famous Spanish dish is sometimes served as a piece of pie or wrapped up completely like a calzone.
 Empanadas are savory, filling, and one of Spain’s best comfort foods.
 The flaky crust gives way to a flavorful, sautéed stuffing of anything from chorizo, to sardines, to peppers.
 There is plenty of variety when it comes to empanadas, but it’s the slow-cooked onion sauce that gives the dish its trademark taste.

 Say what: ehm-pah-NAH-dah

 Tip: Originating in Galicia, the northeastern corner of Spain, empanadas are best tried here.
-However, this famous food is served throughout the country (and the world), so don’t worry if you can’t make it up north!
+However, this famous Spanish food is served throughout the country (and the world), so don’t worry if you can’t make it up north!

 Literally meaning garlic with shrimps, gambos al ajillo is a seafood dish.
-Although any seafood dish in Spain is satisfying given that seafood in the country is always fresh, gambos al ajillo beats out all other for its widespread popularity among locals and mouth-wateringly delicious taste.
+Although any seafood dish in Spain is satisfying given that seafood in the country is always fresh, gambos al ajillo beats out all others for its widespread popularity among locals and mouth-wateringly delicious taste.
 The key ingredients are shrimp, garlic, and olive oil and will likely include a splash of dry sherry, paprika, lemon juice, and parsley.
-However, like most dishes this one too differs from cook to cook.
+However, like most dishes, this one too differs from cook to cook.